jalshah-30/PathshalaAI/README.md

 Traditional school ERP systems often require users to navigate multiple dashboards and forms for simple tasks such as checking attendance or contacting teachers.

-XYZ AI provides a conversational layer over school services.
+PathshalaAI provides a conversational layer over school services.

 Instead of: